isl-org/DeepLagrangianFluids/README.md

  - The sequence of pseudorandom numbers used in the data generation is different, which results in different scenes for training and testing.

+## Rendering

+See the [scenes](scenes/README.md) directory for instructions on how to create and render the example scenes like the canyon.

 ## Licenses